YALdysse/Advanced_TimerFX/README.md

 To build project with Maven you need have installed JDK v11.0.9 (or higher) and Apache Maven v3.8.1 (or highrer).

-Open terminal in folder with project and execute command:
+Open terminal in folder with project and execute the command:
 ```
 mvn package
 ```